AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 then we'd have a constant of conversion of $\nicefrac{1}{5}$ L-blocks/R-block;
 and a chain of 5 R-blocks would be \emph{roughly} as hard to create as a chain of 1 L-block.
 So $\nicefrac{1}{5}$ seems like a reasonable estimate for \emph{relative confirmations}, too.\footnote{
-  Due to the dynamics of confirmations, we can't directly compare chain-segments like this -- this example is here to help give you an intuition.
+  Due to the dynamics of confirmations, we can't directly compare chain-segments like this, \emph{generally} speaking -- this example is here to help give you an intuition.
   The reason we can't directly compare in this way is that simply \emph{having more confirmations} is worth something in and of itself.
   The relationship is not linear.
-  See \href{https://web.archive.org/web/20220209100515/https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{Analysis of hashrate-based double-spending} for more.
+  See \citeAHBDS{} for more.
 }

 Naively, \emph{relative block frequencies} seems to be in the same units as the other two: L-blocks/R-blocks; but they \emph{cannot} be in the same units as \emph{the values mean different things}.